 - Practice emptying your bladder completely.
 The knowledge that our bladder undergoes changes in the bladder wall which affects its contractility means that when we do go to the loo, there tends to be some residual urine left in there.
 This can also make us more prone to UTIs, so practice emptying your bladder completely on urination.

 5. Follow an anti-inflammatory diet.
 On the MyMT™ programmes, I show clear evidence as to the importance of following an anti-inflammatory diet during our menopause transition.
-As such I have modified the Mediterranean Diet to better suit our age and stage of life.
+As such I have modified the Mediterranean Diet to better suit women’s healthy ageing.
 Ageing (and therefore, our menopause transition) is known to cause increased inflammation in the body.
 This accelerates if you are eating the wrong food, if you are doing lots of exercise, if you are overweight or obese, and if you aren’t sleeping.
 All of these factors contributing to worsening inflammation in our body.
 Hence, one of the strategies to reduce cortisol levels (apart from re-learning how to sleep all night which I focus you on in the programmes) is to follow an anti-inflammatory diet.
 This will help reduce the inflammation that can cause bladder disruption and over-activity as well.

 Alperin, M., Burnett, L., Lukacz, E., & Brubaker, L. (2019).
 The mysteries of menopause and urogynecologic health: clinical and scientific gaps.
 Menopause (New York, N.Y.), 26(1), 103–111. https://doi.org/10.1097/GME.0000000000001209